Our dear friends Galia and Peter joined us in the trip for two magical weeks in Colombia.

 Finding our Airbnb in Riohacha presented a small challenge as well.
 While trying to locate the block and then the house number (both are address components on this continent), a guy on a bike came feverishly paddling behind us and knocked on Ivan’s window.
 It turned out to be our host who was expecting us in front of the house and saw us passing by.
 Our host, like almost all of the people we’ve met in Colombia, was very friendly and genuinely tried to help.
 It turned out he was collecting coins and when Galia gave him some Canadian, he was as happy as a little kid with a huge smile on his face.

-Shortly off the main road we got onto a long straight gravel one running parallel to a rail road.
+Shortly off the main road, we got onto a long straight gravel one running parallel to a railroad.
 You can see the houses getting poorer and poorer.
 The stands were selling gasoline only.
-We didn’t fill up at the city and after passing by a closed out gas station we had no other choice but try it.
-Ivan bought a gallon only for few thousand pesos which is the equivalent of less than 50 cents.
+We didn’t fill up at the city and after passing by a closed-out gas station we had no other choice but try it.
+Ivan bought a gallon only for a few thousand pesos which is the equivalent of fewer than 50 cents.
 The car didn’t stall, so soon we added some more and kept on driving.

 The usual rich green color turns more and more into yellow.
-Instead of the habitual cows you can see skinny goats around a rare muddy puddle.
+Instead of the habitual cows, you can see skinny goats around a rare muddy puddle.
 Kids are pulling a rope across the road with the hope to slow you down and beg for money.
-At some point you have to get off the road and try to follow old tire marks (and some Google for general direction too).
+At some point, you have to get off the road and try to follow old tire marks (and some Google for general directions too).
 You can spot an occasional mud hut with a cactus fence.
-Wind is undying here, I think this is the same one we’ve experienced in Aruba – same speed, day and night, same direction, day over day.
-Not a single cloud in the sky, not a single rain drop in years.
+The wind is undying here, I think this is the same one we’ve experienced in Aruba – same speed, day and night, same direction, day over day.
+Not a single cloud in the sky, not a single raindrop in years.
 Driving on the packed yellow surface was actually smoother than on the gravel road.
-The surrounding scenic with the sea at the distance is unforgettable.
+The surrounding scenery with the sea in the distance is unforgettable.

-Soon we entered something like a village at the sea coast- Cabo de la Vela.
-On one side of “the street” are rustic houses, some of them with a sign “Hospedaje”, on the other side is the beach.
+Soon we entered something like a village on the sea coast- Cabo de la Vela.
+On one side of “the street” are rustic houses, some of them with signs “Hospedaje”, on the other side is the beach.
 There is electricity, no running water and we saw a police car.
-It’s all authentic, no sign of westernized tourist attractions.
-Which I appreciate, the indescribable natural beauty of this place stays intact, but honestly I was glad not being a guest at these hospedajes.
+It’s all authentic, with no sign of westernized tourist attractions.
+I appreciate, the indescribable natural beauty of this place stays intact, but honestly, I was glad not to be a guest at these hospedajes.

 We counted about 20 or so tourists, all in their twenties, the adventurer’s type.
-There were also few kitesurf schools.
-Among kite surfers this place is one of the best kept secrets.
+There were also a few kitesurf schools.
+Among kite surfers, this place is one of the best-kept secrets.
 One of the surfers was amazingly flying on the edges of the laws of physics.
 We dipped into the water too, warm and pleasant, it stays shallow as far as we could go.

-I still can’t stop thinking about La Guajira – the nature indeed is magical and the poverty is real.
+I still can’t stop thinking about La Guajira – nature indeed is magical and poverty is real.
 Even to the extent that we felt uncomfortable snapping photos.
-This inevitably let us to a short but intense four way philosophical argument about poverty and opportunities, happiness and life decisions.
+This inevitably led us to a short but intense four-way philosophical argument about poverty and opportunities, happiness and life decisions.

-When we were planning our time we decided to skip Cuidad Perdida /the Lost City (5 day trek probably too long and diluted) for the Tayrona National Park.
+When we were planning our time we decided to skip Cuidad Perdida /the Lost City (a 5-day trek probably too long and diluted) for the Tayrona National Park.
 I don’t know what the Cuidad Perdida experience might have been, but I can’t imagine a more beautiful place than Tayrona.
-There is something mythological, like a live Goddess of the mountains the Sierra Nevada bathing in the waves of the Caribbean Sea.
+There is something mythological, like a live Goddess of the mountains of the Sierra Nevada bathing in the waves of the Caribbean Sea.

-I don’t think I’m doing anybody service if I try to describe the place… let the photos do a better work.
+I don’t think I’m doing anybody’s service if I try to describe the place… let the photos do better work.

 Next and last on the trip came Cartagena – the most touristy (but not cheesy) place of all so far.
-We stayed in Bocagrande with a reputation of being one of the most exclusive places in the whole country.
-It is a row of western type hotels lined along a strip of beaches.
+We stayed in Bocagrande with a reputation for being one of the most exclusive places in the whole country.
+It is a row of western-type hotels lined along a strip of beaches.

-The contrast with the places which we passed on our way just few hours ago is stunning.
-First we veered off the road looking on a trip advisor tip for a flamingo sanctuary.
-We asked for directions in a very poor village with about 20 houses (few of them just a roof on four posts with a hammock tied across).
-After struggling on a dusty cart road with the only other traveler a guy on a mule, it ended with a large chained gate.
+The contrast with the places which we passed on our way just a few hours ago is stunning.
+First, we veered off the road looking for a trip advisor tip for a flamingo sanctuary.
+We asked for directions in a very poor village with about 20 houses (a few of them just a roof on four posts with a hammock tied across).
+After struggling on a dusty cart road with the only other traveller a guy on a mule, it ended with a large chained gate.
 No flamingos, no sea in site.
 Then driving towards Barranquilla you cross a very large lagoon (Cienaga Grande de Santa Marta).
-The shacks, the grey colour of the marsh, the old fishermen boats and the stands with fish; it is one big shanty town.
+The shacks, the grey colour of the marsh, the old fishermen’s boats and the stands with fish; it is one big shanty town.

 Cartagena welcomed us with a sudden hard rain.
 Less than 30 minutes of it was good enough to turn the streets into wild rivers.
 The taxi ride to the old town was just as fun as sailing to it.
-In its turbulent past it has being often raided by pirates and rivaling empires.
-For protection the imposing walls and massive fort have been built.
+In its turbulent past, it has been often raided by pirates and rivalling empires.
+For protection, the imposing walls and massive fort have been built.

-Behind the walls lays a charming old colonial stile city full of architectural mini gems, beautiful flowers, colorful shops and restaurants, churches and squares.
+Behind the walls lays a charming old colonial-style city full of architectural mini gems, beautiful flowers, colorful shops and restaurants, churches and squares.

 You can easily spend a day strolling the streets, sipping mojitos, looking for souvenirs and enjoying life.
 We wanted to party at a very popular live jazz club which unfortunately was closed that night.
-Googling as the second best came a place called Fidel.
+Googling as the second best came to a place called Fidel.
 The tables are outside on a cobbled stone square and you can prolong your drink as long as you want (until actually it turns warm).
-Few couples were dancing salsa inside on a recorded music.
-Later in the evening it got livelier because of the working girls coming out in search for clients.
-On our last day while mentally preparing for the end of it and being a bit melancholic, we got lucky and came across an outdoor café just as about to exit the old town.
-A trio, two guitars and a saxophone, was playing some youthful and refreshing arrangements of jazz standards.
-Beautiful, we couldn’t have asked for a better way to say our good byes to Cartagena and Colombia.
+A few couples were dancing salsa inside on recorded music.
+Later in the evening, it got livelier because of the working girls coming out in search for clients.
+On our last day, while mentally preparing for the end of it and being a bit melancholic, we got lucky and came across an outdoor café just as about to exit the old town.
+A trio, two guitars and a saxophone, were playing some youthful and refreshing arrangements of jazz standards.
+Beautiful, we couldn’t have asked for a better way to say our goodbyes to Cartagena and Colombia.